TodorovicNikola/SurveyDSL/README.md

   c) QIT_NAME;
  7. Run the QueryITToXMI.java file as Java Application and the generated .js and .html files should be placed in the folder specified in the PATH_TO_REPO_DESTINATION variable.

+ # Language Specification
+ To se the full specification of the SurveyDSL language, please refer to the SurveyDSL.pdf document (located in the root folder of the current repository)

  # Technologies and Legal Notice
 [Eclipse Modeling Framework (EMF)](https://eclipse.org/modeling/emf/)